 If you have a few morning hours in the Tualatin Valley, make them far from sleepy.
-With cooler autumn weather ahead, we’re looking forward to fall cycling close to Portland.
+With temperate weather ahead, we’re looking forward to cycling close to Portland.
 The Banks-Vernonia State Trail, as well as the sweet spots surrounding it, offer an inviting morning jaunt.